mnberthe/aws-solutions-architect-associate-notes/README.md

   - __Reduced RDS & Aurora failover time by up 66%__
   - __Enforce IAM Authentication for DB, and securely store credentials in AWS Secrets Manager__
   - __RDS Proxy is never publicly accessible (must be accessed from VPC)__

+### RDS Custom

+- **Managed Oracle and Microsoft SQL Server Database with OS and database customization**
+- RDS: Automates setup, operation, and scaling of database in AWS
+- Custom: access to the underlying database and OS so you can
+	- Configure settings
+	- Install patches
+	- Enable native features
+	- Access the underlying EC2 Instance using SSH or SSM Session Manager
+- **De-activate Automation Mode**  to perform your customization
+- RDS vs. RDS Custom
+	- RDS: entire database and the OS to be managed by AWS
+	- RDS Custom: full admin access to the underlying OS and the database

 ## Amazon Aurora
 - Aurora is a proprietary technology from AWS (not open sourced)